EDS-VU/Sentiment-analysis/README.md

 ## Skills:
 - Data cleaning, NLP preprocessing, feature design, model development, and evaluation.

-This project focuses on performing sentiment analysis on a combined dataset of Amazon product reviews and Twitter tweets.
-A total of 205,000 reviews and 50,083 tweets were extracted from an SQLite database and preprocessed to remove noise such as URLs, hashtags, mentions, non-English words, stopwords, and unnecessary characters.
-Special care was taken to convert emoticons, emojis, and numbers into meaningful word representations.

-After cleaning, exploratory data analysis was conducted, including unigram and bigram frequency plots and word-length distributions to compare linguistic characteristics across platforms.
-The dataset was split into training, validation, and test sets using stratified sampling to preserve sentiment class distribution.
-For feature engineering, TF-IDF vectors were created with unigrams and bigrams, and Word2Vec embeddings were trained to capture semantic context.

-For sentiment classification, three machine learning models were implemented:
-- **Multinomial Logistic Regression** with L2 regularization
-- **Convolutional Neural Network (CNN)** with 400 filters and kernel size 5
-- **Bidirectional LSTM (Bi-LSTM)** with 64 and 32 units

-Model performance was evaluated using accuracy and F1-scores.
-The Bi-LSTM model achieved the highest accuracy at 72.8%, followed closely by CNN and Logistic Regression.

 The entire project was mostly developed in Python, leveraging libraries such as sqlite3, pandas, NLTK, scikit-learn, TensorFlow, and Matplotlib, with results documented in LaTeX.